-Deviled eggs are one of those staples that Easter lunch/dinner wouldn’t be complete without.
-This recipe adds bacon and pickled jalapenos for an unexpected surprise that makes these eggs totally addictive.
+Deviled eggs are one of those staples that any holiday meal wouldn’t be complete without.
+This recipe for Jalapeno Deviled Eggs also includes bacon for an unexpected surprise that makes them totally addictive.

 This variation uses pickled jalapenos in place of the pickle relish so they have the same acidity with a little added spice.
 I also topped them with lots of bacon because, let’s be honest… Everything is better with bacon.